ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 - Support json in package.json or not
 - external reference or within package

+## Overview of Key Elements
+Overview of key elements

+The new support level information that we are recommending has 3 main dimensions:

+* target: the platform versions that the package maintainer aims to support.
+* response: how quickly the maintainer chooses to, or is able to, respond to issues and contacts for that level of support
+* backing: how the project is supported

+The goal is to allow the package maintainers to clarify what versions  they plan to support, how quickly a consumer can expect to get help and both the existing support for the packages as well as ways that consumers can support the package.

+The `target` field which covers which versions the package maintainers plan to support is not just the currently supported versions, but the model that can be used to predict which versions will be supported in the future.
+In the context of Node.js, for example, `lts` would indicate that any given time the package maintainers intend to support the current LTS version of Node.js and that consumers won't be forced to update their Node.js version in order to get essential fixes.

+The `response` field allows the package maintainer to communicate the levels of support that are available (or not), as well as contact information for being able to get or pay for that support.

+The `backing` field allows the package maintainer to communicate the outside support/funding that the package is currently receiving, as well as the channels through which consumers can support the package.

+These fields allow package maintainer to clearly set expectations with consumers, reducing the friction/stress/self-imposed guilt when consumers make and express expectations that don't match those of the package maintainer.

+For the consumer, these fields allow consumers to:
+* better understand which versions of Node.js may be supported in the future
+* the risk associated with packages that they consume
+* understand how/if they can get help if they have problems
+* options/channels for helping both reduce their own risk as well as how to be a `good consumer` by helping to support packages which are important to them.

 ## Contentious Issues

 With all discussions there will be areas of contention the following is a discussion of some of the thornier issues that have been discussed and resolved by the package maintenance group.

 ### Package Size
 There are 2 schools of thought about what should go into a package the **minimalist** which basically is only the code which is run when using the package and the **all inclusive** school of thought which prefers to ship everything that could be useful in the package.

 ```
 Note: Glenn Hinks 20190901